krabf/krabf-v6/content/blog/the-leicam10r.md

 </figcaption>
 </figure>

-The Leica M10-R's 40MP full frame sensor captures an impressive amount of data and offers stunning image quality, enhanced by the renowned "Leica look."
+The Leica M10-R camera delivers exceptional image quality thanks to its 40MP full-frame sensor and the renowned "Leica look."
 This paired with the [Leica Summilux-M 35/f1.4 ASPH lens](https://leica-camera.com/en-int/photography/lenses/m/summilux-m-35mm-f1-4-asph-black) is particularly noteworthy, producing a natural look straight out of the camera.
 The colors produced by the camera were, in fact, surprising at first because it just looked so good, or is it because I haven’t upgraded my camera gear in the last five years?
 <br>
 <figure>
 <img src="/media/leica_m10r/bgc.jpg" alt="My partner and I trying to properly focus the camera in the comfort room alley at BGC" data-action="zoom" >